scottpdawson/taughannock/posts/2021-rock-fall-upper-gorge.md

 {% picture "/images/rockfall-top.jpg", "The right half of the rock ledge collapsed" %}

-All of that rock must have made a spectular sound as it crashed to the gorge floor.
+All of that rock must have made a spectacular sound as it crashed to the gorge floor.
 I wonder if anyone was around to see or hear it in the last few days?

 {% picture "/images/rockfall-bottom.jpg", "Rock now litters the gorge floor" %}